-- 1.20.
+- 1.19.
 Tourism primarily relates to movement of people to places outside their usual place of residence, pleasure being the usual motivation.
 It induces economic activity either directly or indirectly, sometimes in places beyond those visited.
 This could be in terms of economic output or in terms of employment, besides other social and infrastructural dimensions.
-Therefore, for a holistic approach to tourism development, it is necessary that reliable statistics on tourism sector and analysis based on tourism statistics are available to the policymakers for decision making. - 1.21.
+Therefore, for a holistic approach to tourism development, it is necessary that reliable statistics on tourism sector and analysis based on tourism statistics are available to the policymakers for decision making. - 1.20.
 The UNWTO lays down standard international guidelines for the collection, compilation and dissemination of statistics on tourism by the member countries.
 The latest publication, International Recommendations for Tourism Statistics 2008 (IRTS, 2008) provides a common reference framework for countries to use in the compilation of tourism statistics.
 The IRTS, 2008 presents a system of definitions, concepts, classifications and indicators that are internally consistent and that facilitate the link to the conceptual frameworks of the Tourism Satellite Account, national accounts, balance of payments and labour statistics, among others and further provides general guidance with respect to data sources and data compilation methods.
-This ensures international comparability of tourism statistics and enhances coherence of tourism statistics with other official statistics and further development of tourism satellite accounts. - 1.22.
-However, as already mentioned, tourism is not defined separately in either the standard international industry or product classifications or in the accounting framework of national accounts, which focuses on accounting of
+This ensures international comparability of tourism statistics and enhances coherence of tourism statistics with other official statistics and further development of tourism satellite accounts. - 1.21.
+However, as already mentioned, tourism is not defined separately in either the standard international industry or product classifications9 or in the accounting framework of national accounts, which focuses on accounting of economic activities undertaken in the country according to standard international classifications.
+This is because tourism, unlike other sectors of the SNA, is not defined as an industry by the characteristic of the product it makes as an output.
+It is identified rather by the characteristic of the purchaser demanding the products, that is, a visitor. - 1.22.
+This means the tourism industry is defined according to the status of the consumer, not according to the status of producer.
+Therefore, this special characteristic of tourism sector cannot be made explicit while compiling the national accounts according to System of National Accounts (SNA)10, though

-&lt;sup>9These are respectively the International Standard Industrial Classification of All Economic Activities, Revision 3 (ISIC rev 3) and the Central Classification of Products, Revision 1 (CPC rev 1).
+9These are respectively the International Standard Industrial Classification of All Economic Activities, Revision 3 (ISIC rev 3) and the Central Classification of Products, Revision 1 (CPC rev 1).
 Both are published and maintained by the United Nations Statistics Division, New York.
 The website http://unstats.un.org/unsd contains a detailed registry of these and other United Nations Classifications.